Sean-Margison/In-a-Row-Game/README.md

  Details:
  - Time to complete: ~20 hours
- - First experience working with React, Socket.io, or Heroku
+ - First experience working with React, Socket.io, and/or Heroku

 NOTE: This is a code demonstration and provided for review but it will not be actively maintained.